The Beatles Digital Production Master Tape

 While transferring, it can be assumed that Allan re-EQ'd and processed with dynamic range enhancer (there was a dbx 3BX in the rack).
 In essence, that makes this (and Yellow Submarine, which followed a similar process) true locally-produced digital remasters, just not sanctioned by EMI UK.

 The album, along with Yellow Submarine, was pressed by Festival Records (as EMI (Australia) didn't press coloured vinyl) and released on 24 August 1987.
 It sounded truly awful and today is nothing more than a collector's piece valued for its white vinyl.
+Having said that, the reissue spent 13 weeks on the charts, reaching #23, albeit mainly off the back of the CD.

 In September 1988, Leon Zervis did something similar with The Beatles 1962-1966 and The Beatles 1967-1970, although by then EMI had the Sony PCM-1610 in its chain.